 Youth Service Awards

-- Represent exceptional acts of kindness; and
+- Represent exceptional acts of empowerment, empathy, and inclusion; and

-- Through volunteerism, have an impact on the greater community.
+- Through volunteerism, have made an impact.

 - Volunteer service must be performed outside the context of the nominee’s paid employment.